 2 leeks, white and light green parts only

 1 cup chopped carrots

 6½ cups chicken stock (Vegetarians can obviously use vegetable stock.)

 1 pound fava beans (about 1 cup shelled beans)

 ½ bunch asparagus (about 12 spears), sliced into ½-inch pieces

 2 tablespoons chopped parsley

 Shaved Parmesan cheese for serving

 Preparing your Lemon Orzo Soup with Spring Vegetables:

 -Heat the olive oil a medium dutch oven or heavy-bottomed saucepan over medium heat.
-When hot, add the leeks, carrots, garlic, and a good pinch of kosher salt and cook for 5-6 minutes until the onions are translucent and the vegetables are softened.
+When hot, add the leeks, carrots, garlic, and a good pinch of kosher salt and cook for 5-6 minutes until the vegetables are softened.